cleverlight/lightenna/_posts/blog/2018-02-18-kubernetes-for-a-migratable-future.md

 title: Kubernetes for a migratable future
 description: Serverless function-as-a-service (like AWS Lambda) is magic, but it's hard to commit at this early stage
 tags: devops scale
+header:
+  overlay_image: /assets/images/containers_on_ship_05027.jpg
 ---

+Orchestration that might also be the grease that eases vendor lock-in

 This week I've been working on the technical design for a production Kubernetes cluster.
 Kubernetes, or K8s for short, is a fantastic technology.
 The Internet is full of K8s primers so I'm not going to try to introduce the terms or concepts that make K8s a great platform for container orchestration.
 Instead I'd like to make the case for using it.